fensziii/simple-hash/README.md

-# simple-hash
+# Simple Hash
- encode decode buffer with the different nodejs algos and generate word seed with private.-, public key
+> encode decode buffer with the different nodejs algos and generate word seed with private.-, public key

 # Install